-Question How do I enable dumping of memory contents on the 2212?
+Question How do I enable dumping of memory contents on the IBM 2212?

-The IBM 2212 can be set up to dump the contents of memory without intervention from anyone in the unlikely event of a complete system failure.
+Answer You can set the IBM 2212 to dump the contents of memory without intervention from anyone in the unlikely event of a complete system failure.

-The IBM 2212 can be configured to dump memory locally to the hard file if the 2212 contains one, or dump over the network to a file on a LAN-attached server if preconfigured by the customer to do so.
+You can configure the IBM 2212 to dump memory locally to the hard drive if the IBM 2212 contains one, or dump it over the network to a file on a LAN-attached server if you preconfigured it to do so.
 It can also be configured to dump once and stop, dump three times and stop, or dump continuously.
 Once the dump is successful, the IBM 2212 attempts to restart.
 Depending upon the failure of the IBM 2212, it cannot always restart.
 In this case, you should restart it manually and call a service person who will dial into the IBM 2212 to determine the nature and the causes of the failure.

-The following sections describe the various methods for enabling dumping on the 2212.
+The following sections describe the various methods for enabling dumping on the IBM 2212.